rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 The two disciples heard him say this, and they followed Jesus. ^0137

 Jesus turned and saw them following and said to them, What are you seeking?
-And they said to him, Rabbi ( which means Teacher ), where are you staying? ^0138
+And they said to him, Rabbi (which means Teacher), where are you staying? ^0138

 He said to them, Come and you will see.
 So they came and saw where he was staying, and they stayed with him that day, for it was about the tenth hour. ^0139

-One of the two who heard John speak and followed Jesus was Andrew, Simon Peter’s brother. ^0140
+One of the two who heard John speak and followed Jesus was Andrew, Simon Peter's brother. ^0140

-He first found his own brother Simon and said to him, We have found the Messiah ( which means Christ ). ^0141
+He first found his own brother Simon and said to him, We have found the Messiah (which means Christ). ^0141

 He brought him to Jesus.
-Jesus looked at him and said, You are Simon the son of John.
-You shall be called Cephas ( which means Peter ). ^0142
+Jesus looked at him and said, So you are Simon the son of John?
+You shall be called Cephas (which means Peter ). ^0142

 The next day Jesus decided to go to Galilee.
 He found Philip and said to him, Follow me. ^0143